Emerging Markets for Direct Sellers

 Knowing when and where to expand is part art, part science for direct sellers building a global marketplace.
 Things can get complicated fast, especially when it comes to managing the movement of money on your platform.
 And while it can be frustrating, companies that properly navigate the ins and outs of paying distributors and suppliers across borders are often rewarded with first-mover advantage.

-Here are three countries that are worth paying attention to in 2018—and they may surprise you.
+Three countries that are worth paying attention to in 2019—and they may surprise you.

 - Online Retail Opportunities in Peru